wheeler/spinbox-chrome/README.md

 ### Known quirks / issues:

 - Playlists and albums on the feed are handled as one whole unit to hide instead of individual tracks.
 - Hidden tracks can still be played in the SoundCloud UI.
-Example: if you hide a playing track and the next track is already hidden, that hidden track will play, which is a bit of a confusing experience.
-The player in the footer behaves normally and shows the playing track even if it is hidden.
+For example, if a track somewhere in the middle of the feed is hidden, and you play the previous track, then skip forward, the hidden track will play.
+This is a bit confusing, so for now the hidden track will be visible but faded out when it is actively playing.
+The player in the footer behaves normally and shows the playing track.
 The user can simply click another track to play it.

 ## Planned Features